 How Zopa minimises risk

-We've been managing risk for over 10 years.
+We've been successfully managing risk for over 11 years.

-Zopa's Safeguard Trust is designed to protect you from potential losses.
-Since Safeguard's launch all claims on loans covered have been paid, although there is no guarantee this will always be the case.
+We also provide our lenders with choice where risk is concerned.
+Our Zopa Access and Classic products have the additional provision of Safeguard cover.
+Safeguard has been set up to cover expected losses arising from borrowers defaulting on loans.
+Since Safeguard's launch all claims on loans covered have been paid, although there is no guarantee that this will always be the case.

 Introduction to risk